eclipse-archived/ceylon-lang.org/documentation/1.3/tour/modules.md

 [service loader architecture]: https://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html

-## Repackaging tools
+## Assembler tools

 Certain environments, for example, Java EE, or [Wildfly Swarm][], define their own packaging format, along with a bootstrap process that isn't compatible with `ceylon run`.
-In such cases, it's most convenient to have a _repackaging tool_ that accepts a compiled Ceylon module archive and repackages it for execution in the target environment.
+In such cases, it's most convenient to have an _assembler_ that accepts a compiled Ceylon module archive and repackages it, along with its dependencies, for execution in the target environment.

 At present, there are four such tools, all implemented as plugins for the `ceylon` command:

 - [`ceylon fat-jar`][] repackages a module and its dependencies into a single archive, for execution via the `java` command,